paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 ## Digitising Cassette Tapes

 ><span style="color:LightBlue">
->**Note:** Avoid internet browsing and any activity over the network during digitisation *(these activities can cause interference, which may result in digital clips and unwanted errors in the signal)*, avoid using or turn off mobile phones or other mobile devices, including close wi-fi transmitters, and as a precaution, close any programs other than WaveLab during recording of audio.
+>**Note:** Avoid internet browsing and any activity over the network during digitisation *(these activities can cause interference, which may result in digital clips and unwanted errors in the signal)*.
+Avoid using or turn off mobile phones or other mobile devices, including close wi-fi transmitters, and as a precaution, close any programs other than WaveLab during recording of audio.
 ></span>